 What’s a Licensed Insolvency Trustee (LIT) in Canada?
-Who Needs One?
+And Who Needs One?

 Is mounting debt keeping you up at night?
-Are creditors aggressively pursuing collections?
-When money becomes an issue, it can seem like the harder you try, the worse things get.
+Are creditors calling, collection letters piling up, or minimum payments starting to feel impossible?
+When money becomes an issue, it can feel like the harder you try, the worse things get.

 What Is a Licensed Insolvency Trustee?